Architecture Principles are a total disaster.

 The architect must understand this and find the shade of gray that works in his context.

 Paul Oude Luttighuis - The bad press that architecture principles get is hardly their fault, but rather of the architects that use (or frame) them in too restricted ways.
-Somehow, architecture practice doesn't seem to get out of the ever-swinging pendulum between killing top-down control and chaotic laissez-faire.
-The harder you push or pull to one end, the harder it will swing back to the other, one day.
+Architecture practice doesn't seem to get out of the ever-swinging pendulum between killing top-down control and chaotic laissez-faire.
+The harder you push or pull to one end, the harder it will swing back to the other one day.
 To that end, architecture doesn't differ much from management and policy.

-My suggestion: let's start using architecture principles (and models) as communicative and creative expressions, that do their specific and temporary work in specific situations for the specific good of the specific organization.
-Because in the end, the principle doesn't do the job, just like the method doesn't.
+My suggestion: let's start using architecture principles (and models) as communicative and creative expressions that do their specific and temporary work in specific situations for the specific good of the specific organization.
+In the end, the principle doesn't do the job, just like the method doesn't.

-Raj Bhino Rajamani - I feel Business Continuity is one principle all modern enterprises should have and will be applied in all their systems and operations.
+Raj Bhino Rajamani - I feel Business Continuity is one principle all modern enterprises should have and will be applied to all their systems and operations.

 Geoff Young - Architecture principles without governance are not EA.